googleapis/google-api-ruby-client/docs/usage-guide.md

-# Usage Guide for Legacy REST Clients
+# Usage Guide for Simple REST Clients

-This document provides all the basic information you need to start using the legacy REST clients for Google APIs.
+This document provides all the basic information you need to start using the simple REST clients for Google APIs.
 It covers important library concepts, shows examples for various use cases, and gives links to more information.

 > **Note:** this is a "general" document, and not specific to this particular service client.
 In particular, you may find that the examples in this document are for a different client.
-All legacy REST clients follow the same usage patterns, and you should be able to adapt the provided examples to the client you are using.
+All simple REST clients follow the same usage patterns, and you should be able to adapt the provided examples to the client you are using.

 ## Before you begin